jazzband/django-smart-selects/README.md

 `JQUERY_URL`
 :   By default, jQuery will be loaded from Google's CDN.
 If you would prefer to
     use a different version put the full URL here.
 Set `JQUERY_URL = False` to disable loading jQuery.

+## TODO

+* Add a ChainedCheckboxSelectMultiple widget and adjust `chainedm2m.js` and `chainedfk.js` to build checkboxes in that case